 Developers and password security We noted above the usability issues of password and other authentication systems that have been studied extensively for end-users, highlighting problems and informing design decisions for better policies and motivating research into alternatives.
 However, end-users are not the only ones who have usability problems with passwords.
 The developers who are tasked with writing the code through which the passwords are stored must do so securely.
 Yet, history has shown that this complex task often fails due to human error with catastrophic results.
 If developers forget to 'hash and salt' a password database, this can lead to millions of end-user passwords being compromised.
 Naiakshina et al. [8, 7] conducted a randomised control trial with computer science students, as well as freelance developers, and found that, similar to end-users, developers also suffer from task-focus and they see security as a secondary task.
 None of the student participants, and only a small number of freelance developers, implemented any kind of security unless explicitly prompted to do so.
-Interestingly, of those participants who did implement some security measures, the students did better than the freelance developers, store their passwords.
+Interestingly, of those participants who did implement some security measures, the students did better than the freelance developers, who on the whole used more outdated and incorrect cryptographic mechanisms to store their passwords.